edwiny/progref/kotlin/kotlin_basics.md

 ### Single-expression functions

-When returns a single expression, braces can be omitted:
+When returning a single expression, braces can be omitted:

 ```
 fun double(x: Int): Int = x * 2